wp-plugins/flash-gallery/readme.txt

 I use the Flash Gallery primarily to controll the height of my posts.
 Whenever there would be more than 4 rows of thumbnails I replace the ordinary `[gallery]` with a `[flashgallery]`.
 You can [browse through the archives here](http://game.hgo.se/cat/projects/) to see how that works.

-*If you value [my plugins](http://profiles.wordpress.org/users/ulfben/) and want to motivate further development - please **help me out** by [downloading and installing DropBox](http://www.dropbox.com/referrals/NTIzMDI3MDk) from my refferal link.
-It's a cross-plattform application to sync your files online and across computers.
-A 2GB account is free and my refferal earns you a 250MB bonus!*
+If you value my plugins, please help me out by [Flattr-ing them](http://flattr.com/thing/367557/Support-my-WordPress-plugins)!
+Or perhaps [send me a book](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x=11&y=10)?
+Used ones are fine! :)

+*//ulfben*

 = Flash Gallery supports: =
 * full screen viewing